WordPress/gutenberg/packages/editor/src/components/block-vertical-alignment-toolbar/README.md

 } );
 ```

-_Note:_ by default if you do not provide a initial `value` prop for the current alignment value, then no value will be selected (ie: there is no default alignment set).
+_Note:_ by default if you do not provide an initial `value` prop for the current alignment value, then no value will be selected (ie: there is no default alignment set).

 _Note:_ the user can repeatedly click on the toolbar buttons to toggle the alignment values on/off.
 This is handled within the component.